inmanta/inmanta-core/docs/source/quickstart.rst

 Re-use existing modules
 =======================

-At github many modules are already hosted that provide types and refinements for one or more operating systems.
+At GitHub, we host already many modules that provide types and refinements for one or more operating systems.
 Our modules are available in the https://github.com/impera-io/ repositories.

 Impera downloads these modules and their dependencies.
-For this tutorial we need the apache, drupal configuration modules and the redhat and ubuntu modules for the correct refinements.
+For this tutorial, we need the apache and drupal configuration modules, and the redhat and ubuntu modules for the correct refinements.
-We add these requirements in the ``project.yml`` file under the requires attribute.
+We add these requirements in the ``project.yml`` file under the ``requires:`` attribute.
 Open the ``project.yml`` file and add the following lines:

 .. code-block:: yaml